leanix/leanix-github-agent/README.md

 #### Using an SSL Intercepting Proxy

-Build your own docker image adding the certificate:
+Build your own Docker image by adding the certificate:

 ```console
 FROM ghcr.io/leanix/leanix-github-agent:dev